-All EAL learners are entitled to assessment within the school's usual systems.
+- All EAL learners are entitled to assessment within the school's usual systems. - The school also provides access to assessments on Flash Academy for all EAL pupils.
+This can be used to identify a pupil's level of need and further steps can then be taken to support them. - In situations of severe EAL need, an assessment can be completed by the Multicultural Development Team.
+This takes the form of the NASSEA EAL Assessment Framework. - Where it is felt that other factors, aside from EAL, are impacting on a learner's progress, they are accessed in their first language is possible through MDT.

-- The school also provides access to assessments on Flash Academy for all EAL pupils.
-This can be used to identify a pupil's level of need and further steps can then be taken to support them. - In situations of those pupils new to English, an assessment may need to be completed by the Multicultural Development Team.
-This takes the form of the NASSEA EAL Assessment Framework.
-Such assessments are organised by the EAL Co-ordinator, in conversation with class teachers and support staff. - Where it is felt that other factors, aside from EAL, are impacting on a learner's progress, they are accessed in their first language if possible through MDT. - Progress in the acquisition of English is regularly accessed and monitored through observations, assessment, tracking and analysis of language samples. - Consideration and sensitivity is given to the appropriateness of testing EAL learners at the earlier stages of English acquisition, for example the initial 'silent' period.
+- Progress in the acquisition of English is regularly accessed and monitored through observations, assessment, tracking and analysis of language samples. - Consideration and sensitivity is given to the appropriateness of testing EAL learners at the earlier stages of English acquisition, for example the initial 'silent' period.